-The old traditional dress of the UAE is actually pretty different to the dress you see today, especially for women.
-The black colour is something which became more popular in the last 100 years
+The Emirati traditional dress is pretty different to the dress you see today, especially for women.
+The black colour is something which became popular in the last 100 years.

 In addition to this, women often wore a gold mask over their faces and you’ll see this mask featured in cartoons for the UAE along with other items.
-Some older Emirati women still wear this style today
+Some UAE women dress like this today, particularly older women.

-What is the UAE traditional dress for girls and boys?
+What is the UAE national dress for girls?

 For girls, it’s different and involves colourful dresses with traditional Emirati patterns.
 Often they’ll incorporate the UAE flag colours or mix white, black, red and gold.

 There is a traditional form of embroidery and each gulf region has a style or pattern of embroidery that is typical for their region.
-So sometimes you’ll see dresses than incorporate this part of their cultural history too
+So sometimes you’ll see dresses that incorporate this part of their cultural history too.

 Where can I buy traditional clothes in Dubai?

-For women, most abayas are ready made and sold at various shops through out Dubai.
+For women, abayas are ready-made and sold at various shops throughout Dubai.
 Again you will find abaya shops in Dubai Mall and in places like Souq Madinat in Jumeirah.
 Make sure to haggle so you don’t get the tourist price!